 - The role of Trustee of the National Heritage Science Forum is voluntary but trustees may apply for the reimbursement of expenses in line with NHSF's financial policies. - Trustees are appointed for an initial term of three years.
 Trustees may stand for reappointment up to a maximum of seven consecutive years. - The Board of Trustees meets 4 times a year, in addition to the AGM.
 Recent meetings have been held virtually or in hybrid format.
-The time commitment is estimated at the equivalent of 1 day per month, though this does not fall equally throughout the year; key months for engagement are typically June, September, December and March. - Any Trustee who attends fewer than 1 in 4 consecutive Board meetings may be asked to resign. - Trustees must declare that they are eligible to act as trustees and must declare all related party interests and transactions. - NHSF's most recent accounts and annual report are available here.
+The time commitment is estimated at the equivalent of 0.5 days per month, though this does not fall equally throughout the year; key months for engagement are typically June, September, December and March. - Any Trustee who attends fewer than 1 in 4 consecutive Board meetings may be asked to resign. - Trustees must declare that they are eligible to act as trustees and must declare all related party interests and transactions.

-Website: www.heritagescienceforum.org.uk

-LinkedIn: National Heritage Science Forum
+Website: www.heritagescienceforum.org.uk LinkedIn: National Heritage Science Forum